-Dr Simpson joined the School of Law as a lecturer in September 2010, following three years as a doctoral student at Gonville & Caius College, Cambridge.
+Dr Simpson joined the School of Law as a Lecturer in September 2010, following three years as a doctoral student at Gonville & Caius College, Cambridge.
 His postgraduate studies concerned perceptions of legal authority in Scotland during the sixteenth century.
 His research interests include Scottish and European legal history, with a particular focus on the history of legal thought, and he is the co-author of Scottish Legal History Volume One: 1000-1707 (Edinburgh: Edinburgh University Press, 2017).
 He is also interested in Property law and the law of Succession.

 While in Cambridge, Dr Simpson supervised Civil Law Part 1A for Caius College for the academic year 2009-2010.
-He is currently involved in teaching the following undergraduate courses: Legal System, Foundations of Private Law, Case Studies in Law and Society, Property Law, Scottish Legal History and Scottish Legal History (Honours), An Introduction to Comparative Law, Commercial Organisations and Insolvency (specifically Company Law) and European Legal History (Honours).
-In the past he has also contributed to the teaching of the following courses - Legal Method, Property law, Business Law 1, An Introduction to European Legal Systems, Succession and Trusts, Conveyancing, European Legal History (Honours), Legal History in Recent Court Practice (Honours), Roman Law (Honours) and Corporeal Moveable Property (Honours).
-He also co-teaches a course on the history of Scots law in the Law Faculty at the University of Bergen in Norway.
+He is currently involved in teaching the following undergraduate courses: Legal System, Foundations of Private Law, Case Studies in Law and Society, Property Law, Scottish Legal History, Scottish Legal History (Honours), An Introduction to Comparative Law, Commercial Organisations and Insolvency (specifically Company Law) and European Legal History (Honours).
+In the past he has also contributed to the teaching of the following courses - Legal Method, Business Law 1, An Introduction to European Legal Systems, Succession and Trusts, Conveyancing, Legal History in Recent Court Practice (Honours), Roman Law (Honours) and Corporeal Moveable Property (Honours).
+He also co-teaches a course on comparing legal cultures in the Law Faculty at the University of Bergen in Norway.

 Dr Simpson is also a Trustee and the Treasurer of the Society for Scottish Medieval and Renaissance Studies, and a member of the Council of the Stair Society.
 In 2016 he became an assistant editor of Gloag and Henderson: The Law Scotland, now published in its fourteenth edition.
 Between November 2011 and November 2014 he was the Book Review Editor of the Edinburgh Law Review.
 He organised the Law School’s annual Matriculation Dinner for new students between 2011 and 2016.
 Currently, he is an elected member of Senate at Aberdeen University, and he serves as an Erasmus GoAbroad Tutor within the School of Law.
 He was promoted to his present position of Senior Lecturer in Law in August 2017.